Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 `roary -e --mafft -f dataset_generation/results/pangenome_cds -i 90 Gff_files/*.gff -p 8`
 where Gff_files is the location of all the previously generated Prokka Gff files.
 The two main outputs of Roary used in this work are dataset_generation/results/pangenome_cds/gene_presence_absence.csv, providing the presence-absence information in the different ECOR strains for all the identified genes (or contig) identified in the pangenome, and dataset_generation/results/pangenome_cds/cds_sequences.fa a multi-sequence fasta file containing all sequences of the coding sequences pangenome ; We also share the summary file dataset_generation/results/pangenome_cds/summary_statistics.txt
-The rest of the output is available on Zenodo: ADD LINK

 We further utilized Piggy (https://doi.org/10.1093/gigascience/giy015) to generate the pangenome of IGRs.
 We installed Piggy following the directions provided on the GitHub repository: https://github.com/harry-thorpe/piggy (`git clone https://github.com/harry-thorpe/piggy.git` - Commit Hash 68079ae1c310865d9d3a54221f8f3b3993329081).
 Running Piggy relies on the previous Roary run to create the pangenome of IGRs.
 Make sure to include all the Roary outputs (available on Zenodo) and not only the 3 files provided in this repository
 Then, we ran the following command line to obtain Piggy output `piggy/bin/piggy --in_dir Gff_files --out_dir dataset_generation/results/pangenome_igr --roary_dir dataset_generation/results/pangenome_cds -t 5`
-Again, only the two main outputs of Piggy used in this project are shared on this reposistory: dataset_generation/results/pangenome_igr/IGR_presence_absence.csv and dataset_generation/results/pangenome_igr/pangenome_igr.fasta
-The rest of the output is available on Zenodo:
-### TODO: ADD ZENODO link

-Finally, we concatenated the fasta outputs of Roary and Piggy to generate the whole pangenome, including both coding sequences and IGRs (dataset_generation/results/pangenome_whole/whole_pangenome.fasta)
+Finally, we concatenated the fasta outputs of Roary and Piggy to generate the whole pangenome, including both coding sequences (CDS) and IGRs (dataset_generation/results/pangenome_whole/whole_pangenome.fasta)
 `cat dataset_generation/results/pangenome_cds/cds_sequences.fa dataset_generation/results/pangenome_igr/pangenome_igr.fasta > dataset_generation/results/pangenome_whole/whole_pangenome.fasta`

 Eventually, we indexed the pangenome using `bwa index` `bwa index dataset_generation/results/pangenome_whole/whole_pangenome.fasta`

+The pangenome file is a multi sequences fasta file, regrouping all individual 32,441 sequences.
+We further refer to these sequences as 'contigs'.
+Also, each contig is characterized by a name corresponding to its annotation in its original genome from the ECOR72 collection.

 ##### Download of sequencing reads from SRA